thormundtay/VHF/VHF-rs/src/runner/writer/v2_spec.md

    incomplete start time of the data set.
 4. The next eight bytes SHALL be native-endian u64 describing how long the *remaining* of the header is in bytes.
-5. The header shall specify:
+5. The header MUST be written in UTF-8.
+The header shall specify:
    a.
-The filters used
+The filters used, in the sequence the filters were applied.
 6. As m_offset is given by the header, software processing between data taken out of the FPGA and file writing MUST keep track of m_overflow, such that continuous files can have their first element be associated to the correct m_overflow element.
+7. The header is then 0-flushed up to the next word boundary, similar to v1.